ory/sdk/clients/client/dotnet/docs/IdentityApi.md

             var apiInstance = new IdentityApi(config);
-            var perPage = 250L;  // long? | Items per Page  This is the number of items per page. (optional)  (default to 250) var page = 1L;  // long? | Pagination Page  This value is currently an integer, but it is not sequential.
+            var perPage = 250L;  // long? | Items per Page  This is the number of items per page. (optional)  (default to 250) var page = 789L;  // long? | Pagination Page  This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
-And even if page 3 and 5 exist, but page 4 might not exist. (optional)  (default to 1) var credentialsIdentifier = "credentialsIdentifier_example";  // string | CredentialsIdentifier is the identifier (username, email) of the credentials to look up. (optional)
+And even if page 3 and 5 exist, but page 4 might not exist.
+The first page can be retrieved by omitting this parameter.
+Following page pointers will be returned in the `Link` header. (optional) var credentialsIdentifier = "credentialsIdentifier_example";  // string | CredentialsIdentifier is the identifier (username, email) of the credentials to look up. (optional)

             try